lvnadev/MetaGraphQL/README.md

-# MetaGraphQL
+# OpenMeta
-A public (unofficial) documentation of Metas GraphQL API.
+A public (unofficial) documentation of Metas GraphQL API and other things related to their API.